ar-g/ar-g.github.io/_posts/2015-12-21-Adb-Basics.md

 ## Clean

-Sometimes happens that you just need to clean data of application, keeping same build and saving time, you can use PackageManager command:
+Often happens that we just need to clean data of application, keeping the same build and saving time, you can use PackageManager command:

 {% highlight java linenos %}
 adb shell pm clear our.package.name